Two people killed after plane crashes into Oregon home

 PORTLAND, Ore.
 (KOIN) — Authorities have identified the two passengers found dead in a small plane that crashed through the roof of an Oregon home Tuesday night.

-A number of people began calling 911 around 7 p.m. after they saw the small plan “spiraling toward the ground and crashing,” Tualatin Valley Fire & Rescue said.
+A number of people began calling 911 at about 7 p.m. after they saw the plane “spiraling toward the ground and crashing,” Tualatin Valley Fire & Rescue said.

 When firefighters arrived at the home in Newberg, they found the plane had crashed through the roof.
 Authorities also found three people inside the plane.